YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 Specifies the collation number for a global name; a value of 0 specifies standard M collation.
 The first time that a YottaDB process accesses a global variable name in a database file, it determines the collation sequence as follows:

-* If a Global Variable Tree (GVT) exists (that is, global variable nodes exist, or have previously existed, even if they have been KILL'd), use the existing collation:
+* If a Global Variable Tree (GVT) exists (that is, global variable nodes exist, or have previously existed, even if they have been KILLed), use the existing collation:

   - If there is a collation specified in the Directory Tree (DT) for that variable, use it after confirming that this matches the collation in the global directory.
   - else (that is, there is no collation specified in the DT):

     * If there is collation specified for that global variable in the global directory, use it
     * else if there is a default for that database file, use it
-    * else (that is, neither exists), use standard M collation
+    * else (i.e. neither exists), use standard M collation

 * else (that is, a GVT does not exist, which in turn means there is no DT):

   - If there is collation specified for that global variable in the global directory, use it
   - else, if there is a default for that database file, use it
-  - else (that is, neither exists), use standard M collation
+  - else (i.e. neither exists), use standard M collation

 +++++++++++++++++++++++++++